dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

 The content of this object is based in the input expected by the *Python Tutor*.
 ::: warning Opmerking
-However this object looks like the input for the *Python Tutor*, is TESTed only be able to open the linked files in a new browser tab.
+However this object looks like the input for the *Python Tutor*, TESTed will only be able to open the linked files in a new browser tab.
 :::

 The *FileUrl*-object has 4 attributes: `content`, `name`, `location` and `storage`.